cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/06-set-up-local-python-environment.md

 * [matplotlib](https://matplotlib.org/), for most people this is the standard plotting library.
 * [uproot](https://uproot.readthedocs.io/en/latest/index.html), a more recent library to efficiently open ROOT files, effectively freeing you from needing to install the entire ROOT package.
 * [awkward](https://awkward-array.readthedocs.io/en/latest/), also a more recent library that lets us perform fast, efficient calculations on the *jagged* arrays that we so often encounter in HEP datasets.
 More on this later...
+* [xrootd](https://xrootd.slac.stanford.edu/), a library that allows ROOT and `uproot` to access files over the web, provided they are refereced in a particular way.

 `numpy` and `matplotlib` are most likely already installed when you installed your Anaconda distribution.
 But lets test this out!